-Kirsten Day is the Course Director of Interior Architecture and lecturer in the Department of Architectural and Industrial Design at Swinburne University of Technology.
+Kirsten Day lectures in Architecture at the University of Melbourne.
 Her research emerges from 20 years working as an architect, in-situ examination and exploration, and an abiding interest in Asia generally and especially Chinese culture and history.

 This research includes: